 Soundart Productions – My friend Bram does the same thing Tom Jackson does but at a much more reasonable price for DIY musicians.
 He promises to help you stop losing crowds and start taking encores.
 He will show you why people come to see live music.
 Understand what they expect during every moment of your show.
 Know how to convert fans and back up merch lines from the stage.

-Fiverr – Great service you can use to get help marketing your music.
-You can hire people to help you with stuff like: Flyers(Creation/Distribution), Reviews, Bio’s, Music Industry Contact Lists, Music Submission (Radio, Mags, Blogs), Press Release (Creation/Distribution), Website SEO, Social Media (Bookmarking, Likes, Views, & Tweets), Custom Album Art and more.
+Fiverr Music Promotion – Great service you can use to get help market and promote your music.
+You can hire people to help you with stuff like: Flyers(Creation/Distribution), Reviews, Bio’s, Music Industry Contact Lists, Lyric Videos, Music Submission (Radio, Mags, Blogs), Press Release (Creation/Distribution), Website SEO, Social Media (Bookmarking, Likes, Views, & Tweets), Custom Album Art and more.
 I like it so much I did a video and a post on it.

 IndieHitMaker – They offer a bunch of services for artist.
 My favorite is they have a services that gives you the ability to report your physical and digital sales to Soundscan and Buzzangle.
 This is important if you want your music to chart and get all the benefits associated with charting (more exposure, the ability to say you charted, etc).
 Learn more here.